Dissecting the molecular mechanisms of cellular heterogeneity controlling infection-associated development in plant pathogenic fungi

 Cellular Heterogeneity in Spores

-Spores contain three cells that display cellular heterogeneity between them during appressorium development, a specialised cell necessary for infection.
+Spores contain three cells that display cellular heterogeneity between them during appressorium development, a specialized cell necessary for infection.
 Two of the cells undergo autophagy rapidly, and the third undergoes a mitotic division leading to the formation of the appressorium.
 The mechanism by which cellular heterogeneity operates in spores has never been elucidated.

 Proposal Objectives